spatial-reasoning/zeno/README.md

-QSTRLib - The Library for Qualitative Spatio-Temporal Reasoning
+Zeno - The Library for Qualitative Spatio-Temporal Reasoning
 ===============================================================

-QSTRLib is a library for qualitative spatio-temporal reasoning written in Haskell.
+Zeno is a library for qualitative spatio-temporal reasoning written in Haskell.
 It also contains a suite of benchmarks for qualitative spatio-temporal calculi.